neeraj-r-rugi/Iunctura-pdf-merger/README.md

   Example:
   ✅ `C:/Users/Me/Documents/file.pdf`
   ❌ `C:\Users\Me\Documents\file.pdf`
   While type checking and normalization are handled internally, using consistent formatting reduces errors and improves reliability.
+All paths/filenames entered must be either relative path with respect to the terminal context, or the absolute path of the file.